EzraGuerrero/axonal-damage-analysis/README.md

 - **Pre-test your bead threshold** Open a representative image, split channels, select green, and use `Image > Adjust > Threshold`
-- The GDSC Difference of Gaussians plugin may log a harmless `NoClassDefFoundError`for UsageTracker.
-This is a known upstream issue and does not affect results.
 - Neurite area measurement uses DoG + default mask conversion (no explicit threshold), matching the original published workflow.